 Employers that are required to submit injury and illness data electronically to OSHA by March 2nd:

 NHADA WCT will file electronically with OSHA for members that are required to do so.
 We will contact those members that we think should be filing electronically annually in January for the required information.

-Employers with 250 or more employees and employers with 20-249 employees classified in certain High-Risk Industries; NAICS code 8113 Commercial Truck and Equipment & 4413 Automotive Parts, Accessories, and Tire Stores.
+Employers with 250 or more employees and employers with 20-249 employees classified in certain high-risk industries; NAICS code 8113 Commercial Truck and Equipment, 4413 Automotive Parts, Accessories and Tire Stores, and 4442 Lawn and Garden Equipment and Supplies Stores.

 Most employers don’t need to submit injury and illness data to OSHA electronically but these forms need to be completed and kept on file for at least 5 years following the year that the data covers.